 4. Escalating anti-mining protests in Latin America

 Over the last decade, the number of socio-environmental conflicts against mining projects in Latin America has spiralled.
 We assess nine regional mining jurisdictions against key human rights issues that can help drive an environment of protest, including indigenous rights, labour rights and security force violations.
-What we find is that there is a growing need for mining firms to improve how they secure and maintain social licence to operate.
+What we find is that there is a growing need for mining firms to improve how they secure and maintain a social licence to operate.

 5. Renewable energy and human rights